Updated on November 13, 2024

 • Wearing protective eye shields.
 When outdoors or sleeping, wear protective eyeshields to avoid accidental injury or exposure to dust, pollen, and other irritants.

 • Wearing sunscreen.
 Direct sunlight can affect the healing process and may cause enlargement or hyperpigmentation of your scar.
-Using sunscreen during recovery will prevent scar complications.
+Using sunscreen can prevent scar complications.

 How Long Does it Take to Recover From Canthoplasty?